am0wa/bakeit/src/content/docs/learn/quick-start.md

 ## The Ladder of Replacement

 :::tip[Changes go from the bottom Up]
-"Why do U want to hire new CEO if U even do not have Executive admin?" 🤔
+Why do U want to hire new CEO if U even do not have Executive admin? 🤔
 :::

 So, if U want to **grow** (and stuck on the lvl of ur incompetence.
 LOL) – U have to **coach** your **replacement** 🪜